revbayes/revbayes/.github/PULL_REQUEST_TEMPLATE/bug_fix_template.md

 this bug has existed or the commit number that introduced it.

 **A brief description of the fix**
 Briefly describe what needed to be fixed to achieve the correct behavior.
+Include information on how you tested your fix.

 **Screenshots**
 If applicable, feel free to provide screenshots to help explain your problem.